ga4gh-discovery/ga4gh-service-registry/README.md

 Service registry API is specified in OpenAPI in [service-registry.yaml](./service-registry.yaml), which [you can view using Swagger Editor](https://editor.swagger.io/?url=https://raw.githubusercontent.com/ga4gh-discovery/ga4gh-service-registry/develop/service-registry.yaml).

-## How to use and extend this specification
+## How to implement

 There are two ways to implement this specifications - directly (e.g. a registry of services hosted by an institution), or indirectly through an upstream specification (e.g. an implementation of the Beacon Network specification, which itself provides registry functionality by extending this specification).

 When implementing a registry directly, please use `org.ga4gh:service-registry:1.0.0` as your service `type` under `/service-info`.
 When implementing a registry indirectly, rely on the upstream specification for guidance on the service type to use.

+Service registry is useful for discovering where other services live, even if their locations change over time.
+As such, we recommend you deploy your service registry implementation with a stable URL, and use it to anchor variable URLs of other services for your clients.

 Feel free to check out [our reference implementation](https://github.com/ga4gh-discovery/ga4gh-service-registry-impl).